Frequently Asked Questions

 The nurseries, growers, garden centers and other plantsellers you see on the website are those who we've met and talked with.
 This is why you see so many Farmers' Market sellers--they're all in one place and easily accessible.
 We hope eventually to list every plantseller in the Ozarks who's doing anything of special interest to gardeners.
 We don't purposely exclude anyone.
 We just haven't gotten around to everybody.
 If you know of a nursery, grower, or other plantseller you think would be worth listing on the website, please go to Contact Us and tell us about them, and we'll follow up.

 |Your website is so clean and well organized.
 Who designed it?|

 We can't take the credit.
 The design and organization of Ozarks Gardens are due to MachineWare, the software created by Jim Teters that "drives" the website.
 The program is so logical and easy to use that creating a messy or disorganized site with it is, in our opinion, impossible.
 We feel very lucky to have its use.

 |I like buying some of my garden supplies online with the ads on your website, but I don't see any now.
 Will you have new ones?|

-For a long time we've wanted to make the website ad-free to focus exclusively on encouraging people to, as much as possible, buy their seeds, plants, and other garden supplies from their local growers, nurseries, and garden centers.
+We once ran ads from an online ad outfit, but then decided to make the website ad-free to focus exclusively on encouraging people to, as much as possible, buy their seeds, plants, and other garden supplies from their local growers, nurseries, and garden centers.
 This not only helps hardworking independent local suppliers, but keeps dollars in one's own community.
 We intend to keep the site ad-free.
-Of course, we apologize to anyone who feels inconvenienced by the absence of our previous online ads.
+Of course, we apologize to anyone who feels inconvenienced by the absence of our previous ads.